ManiAm/RAG-Search/README.md

     docker compose up -d

 Allow enough time for the `rag-search` container to get initialized.
-The `rag-search` backend can connect to ollama, qdrant, and embed-server either locally within Docker or externally across hosts (e.g., in production or distributed deployment).
+The `rag-search` backend can connect to LiteLLM, qdrant, and embed-server either locally within Docker or externally across hosts (e.g., in production or distributed deployment).
 In latter case, update the service endpoint URLs in [config.py](core/config.py) as needed.

 These URLs provide access to different parts of the `rag-search`:

 - Web Interface: http://localhost:8000/
 - Swagger API docs: http://localhost:8000/api/docs
 - API Base URL: http://localhost:8000/api/v1/

-### Setting up Ollama Server

-Open an interactive shell to the container:

-    docker exec -it ollama_rag bash

-Run the following to confirm that the container has access to the host GPU:

-    nvidia-smi

-This should return a table showing your GPU, driver version, and usage.

-You can also check `docker logs ollama_rag` to ensure that the GPU is detected.

-Pull a LLM model:

-    ollama pull llama3:8b

 ### Setting up Embedding Server